 Notice also I replaced the third column with discrete Yes / No values but Check / Uncheck icons.

-If you need to represent a specific concept with a symbol, check my list of common business concepts visualizations.
-I brainstormed there how to illustrate a strategy, deadline, taxes… Let me know if you miss anything.
+If you need to represent a specific concept with a symbol, check my list of common business concept visualizations ideas.
+I brainstormed there how to illustrate things like strategy, deadlines, taxes… Let me know if I missed anything.

-By adding small pictures you can emphasize people’s attention on the points you want: whether you want to show the functionality of a product, status of a project or numeric values.
+By adding small pictures you can focus people’s attention on the points you want: whether you want to emphasize the functionality of a product, status of a project or numeric values.

 4. Highlight the key table cell content

-Usually, the table contains one key information you want to show in the context or other table data.
+Usually, the table contains one key piece of information you want to show in the context of other table data.
 Make this key value stand out.
-The easiest thing is to make the text or number bold, or with a different color.
-However, to make it visually more attractive, I’d suggest using other ways of highlighting:
+The easiest thing is to make the text or number bold, or use a different color.
+However, to make it visually more attractive, I’d suggest other ways of highlighting:

 - make the table cell dark and the text white.
 This way the whole cell will stand out

-- add extra shape e.g. a circle with an outline and transparent filling over the table.
-Or even better, add a hand drawn swoosh shapes.
-Using such style will add a personality to the table – like you marked it with a pen on a paper.
+- add an extra shape e.g. a circle with an outline and transparent filling over the table.
+Or even better, add a hand drawn swoosh shape.
+Using such style will add personality to the table – like you marked it with a pen on paper.

 That’s all.
-Four things you can use to make your presentation tables fancier:
+Four tricks you can use to make your presentation tables fancier:

 - Replace the default black table grid